bcnmy/docs/partners/walletUiKit.md

 # Obvious - Embedded Wallet UI Kit

-Developers can now integrate Biconomy’s account abstraction based wallet in their apps in just 5 minutes and a few lines of code.
+Developers can now integrate Biconomy’s account abstraction-based wallet in their apps in just 5 minutes and a few lines of code.
 Our partners at Obvious have built out a UI kit on our existing infrastructure that removes the need for developers to build an in-app wallet UI experience for the user.
 The developers can now use the Obvious Embed for a smooth in-app Smart Account experience.

 **What do dApps get by integrating with the Obvious Embed kit?**